Discover the Bay of Plenty’s fascinating past

 Harbour cruise and e-bike tour with Te Ara Tourism

 This three-hour haerenga (tour) with Te Ara Tourism includes a cruise of Te Awanui Harbour (Tauranga Harbour) and an e-bike tour on the Omokoroa to Tauranga cycle trail.
 Enjoy historical and cultural story-telling and a visit to Ongarahu Pa at Plummer's Point – one of the most well preserved defensive fortifications known in New Zealand.

 Explore one of the most instagrammed spots in New Zealand.

 Ngā Tapuwae o Toi (The Footsteps of Toi)

 This incredible walk will have you following in the footsteps of a mighty chief.
 The track traverses pā sites of major historic significance, superb native forest and spectacular coastal views.
 The Footsteps of Toi is a treat for bird watchers with both seabird colonies and forest bird song to delight you.

 Ngā Tapuwae o Toi encompasses the dominion of the great chieftain Toi.
 His stronghold, Kapu-te-Rangi (Pā of Gentle Breezes), is one of the oldest known pā sites in the country.

-Explore ancient coastal settlements, discover the house that came home and follow the footsteps of a mighty chief.
+Explore ancient coastal settlements and follow the footsteps of a mighty chief.